holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_bits_and_binary/00_morse_code/lesson_plan.md

     - Can use anything that can send "two signals"
         - Blink out the word torture
         - https://www.youtube.com/watch?v=rufnWLVQcKg
-- Have students encode their own message use "flashers"
+- Have students encode their own message using "flashers"
     - Once done encoding, have them send it to a student across the room
     - Then switch and send it the other way
     - "I know all the swear words in Morse Code, so don't even try"
-    - Morse code race
 - How did Morse code change the world?
     - Sped up everything
     - Finance: could buy/sell stock before anyone else